-Darren Perry begins his eighth season with the Packers in 2016 as secondary – safeties coach, his 15th season coaching in the NFL.
+Darren Perry begins his ninth season with the Packers in 2017 as secondary – safeties coach, his 16th season coaching in the NFL.

 Named to his position by Head Coach Mike McCarthy on Feb.
-3, 2009, Perry has coached defensive backs in the NFL for the past 14 years and has tutored a Pro Bowl player in six of the last 12 seasons.
+3, 2009, Perry has coached defensive backs in the NFL for the past 15 years and has tutored a Pro Bowl player in seven of the last 13 seasons.

 The 2014 season saw Burnett (125) and Clinton-Dix (95) finish first and second on the team in tackles.
-Burnett, who had ranked second on the Packers during the 2012 and 2013 seasons, registered over 100 tackles for four straight seasons (2011-14).
 Clinton-Dix was named to PFWA’s All-Rookie team after starting 10 of 16 games played, the most starts by a Green Bay rookie safety since Nick Collins opened all 16 contests in 2005.

 In 2013, Perry guided Burnett as he recorded 106 tackles and led the defense with a career-high three fumble recoveries.
 Perry also helped acclimate M.D.
 Jennings to his role as the full-time starter opposite Burnett, seeing the third-year man post a career-best 79 tackles (60 solo).